- Pain in buttocks

 - Difficulty crossing your legs

-- Pain while laying on affected side
+- Pain while lying on affected side

 Where is the gluteus minimus muscle?